• Skip to primary navigation

 May 2023 Portfolio Update

-So, in short, if you’re planning to buy US stocks, assuming no currency exchange fluctuations of course
+So, in short, if you’re planning to buy US stocks, you can try Rakuten Trade.
+Assuming no currency exchange fluctuations of course

 Forex Rate